dennyverbeeck/transmart-docker/Readme.md

 This overview gives us a lot of information.
 We can see all services except for `tmload` are up and running (more on `tmload` later).
 We also see that port 5432 of our own machine is forwarded to port 5432 of the `tmdb` container, and that port 8009 is forwarded to port 8009 of the `tmapp` container.
 Exposing the database port to the localhost allows us to connect to it using tools like `psql`.
 Port 8009 is used by the `tmweb` container to proxy requests to the web application over the `ajp` protocol.
 Point your browser to your server URL to see your installation running.
 By default you can log in with username and password admin.
 Change the password for the admin user as soon as possible.

 After your first `docker-compose up` command, use `docker-compose stop` and `docker-compose start` to stop and start the TranSMART stack.
-Using `docker-compose down` **will delete all volumes as well**, resulting in loss of data loaded to TranSMART.
+Using `docker-compose down` will delete all containers and the network as well.
+For a full clean-up, use `docker-compose down -v`, ***this will remove named volumes as well***, essentially deleting the TranSMART database.

 It is advisable to tune some Postgres settings based on your hardware.
 There is a script included in the image that sets sensible defaults based on your hardware configuration.
 You can run the script by executing
 ```